 How is childhood non-Hodgkin lymphoma diagnosed?

 Your child's healthcare provider will ask about your child's symptoms and when they began.
-Tell him if your child has a family history of non-Hodgkin lymphoma or other risk factors.
-Your child's healthcare provider will look for symptoms of a problem with an organ to help him diagnose non-Hodgkin lymphoma.
+Tell the provider if your child has a family history of non-Hodgkin lymphoma or other risk factors.
+Your child's provider will check your child's organs to help find problems non-Hodgkin lymphoma can cause.
 For example, shortness of breath may mean lymph tissue in your child's lung or chest is affected.
-Your child may need any of the following to help diagnose non-Hodgkin lymphoma or to find out if it is early stage or later stage:
+The following tests may be used to diagnose non-Hodgkin lymphoma or to find out if it is early stage or later stage:

 - Blood tests may show abnormal white blood cells or signs of anemia (not enough red blood cells).
 The tests may also be used to measure the amount of inflammation in your child's blood.
-Blood tests can also be used to check his liver and kidney function, or see if the cancer has spread to bone.
+Blood tests can also be used to check liver and kidney function.

-- A biopsy is a procedure to remove a sample of bone marrow or lymph node to be tested.
-Bone marrow is tissue inside the bone.
-Your child's healthcare provider may test a bone marrow sample to see if the cancer has spread to bone.
-He may use a needle to take a sample from a lymph node, or remove a lymph node during surgery.
+- A biopsy is a procedure to remove a tissue sample to be tested.
+Non-Hodgkin lymphoma is diagnosed from a lymph node biopsy.
+Your child's provider may also test a bone marrow sample to see if the cancer has spread to your child's bones.

-- X-ray, CT, MRI, or PET scan pictures may be taken of your child's chest, abdomen, and pelvis.
-The pictures may show where the cancer is located.
-Your child's healthcare provider may use the x-rays to look for tumors, blockages, signs of infection, or other problems.
+- X-ray, ultrasound, CT, MRI, or PET scan pictures may show where the cancer is located.
+Your child's healthcare provider may also use the x-rays to look for blockages, signs of infection, or other health problems.
 Your child may be given contrast liquid to help the cancer show up better in the pictures.
 Tell the healthcare provider if your child has ever had an allergic reaction to contrast liquid.
 An MRI machine uses a powerful magnet.
 Do not let your child enter the MRI room with anything metal.
-Metal can cause serious injury.
-Tell the healthcare provider if your child has any metal in or on his body.
+Metal can cause serious injury from the magnet.
+Tell the healthcare provider if your child has any metal in or on his or her body.